Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

 How many cases are there in North Dakota?

-There are 16 cases in Williams County in western North Dakota on the Montana border.
-On the eastern side of the state on the Minnesota border, there are 10 cases in Grand Forks County and seven cases in Cass County.
-Burke County, in northwest North Dakota on the border of Saskatchewan, Canada, has one case.
+There were 16 cases in Williams County in western North Dakota on the Montana border.
+On the eastern side of the state on the Minnesota border, there were 10 cases in Grand Forks County and seven cases in Cass County.
+Burke County, in northwest North Dakota on the border of Saskatchewan, Canada, had one case.

 How many cases are there in Ohio?